Andrews-Projects/Security-Operations-Center/Network monitoring with Nagios/README.md

 └──╼ $ ping 172.16.x.x -l 65500 -w 1 -n 1

-But it wasnt successfull and i go an error message
+But it wasnt successful and i go an error message

 ping:packet size 65500 is too large.
 Maximum is 65467,So I tried to reduce its size to 60000.Ping flooding didnt work.But it was fun